cgilbu/ordboka/README.md

 You need to have PHP installed on your local machine.

 ### Installing
 Simply set up the folder locally using some sort of local host system.
 Add your email address to config-sample.php and rename the file to config.php.
+Then edit the hard coded URL in app.js.

 ## Deployment
 You need to have PHP running on the server xD